floriandulzky/ApiProv/README.md

 # ApiProv

 ApiProv is lightweigt ApiGateway.
 With ApiProv you can provide an API from different protocols.
+Furhter you can use ApiProv as an api gateway for your microservices.
+Also use ApiProv as loadBalancer for API-Request or for your microservices.

 ## Run ApiProv
 ...